-The Australian Association of Social Workers is the professional representative body of Social Workers in Australia, with more than 10,000 members.
+The Australian Association of Social Workers is the professional representative body of social workers in Australia, with more than 10,000 members.
 It was formed as a national association in 1946 and has since supported its members through the profession's many developments and changes.

-The Australian Association of Social Workers (AASW) is the lead national Association for Australian Professional Social Workers.
-We set the benchmark for professional education and practice in Social Work.
+The Australian Association of Social Workers (AASW) is the national association for Australian professional social workers.
+We set the benchmark for professional education and practice in social work.
 We have a strong voice on matters of social inclusion, social justice, human rights and issues that impact upon the quality of life of all Australians.
 We seek a close and collaborative relationship with educational institutions, industry, government, client associations, and the community.
 The AASW acknowledges the critical importance of the contribution made by Aboriginal and Torres Strait Islander members.

 The AASW's objectives are to:

 - Establish, monitor and improve practice and ethical standards

 - Contribute to the development of social work knowledge and research

 - Develop, review and accredit the education standards for social workers